Delphinium tricorne: Etymology

 The genus name, Delphinium, comes from the Greek word for "dolphin", and may refer to the shape of the flowers.
 The specific epithet, tricorne, is Latin for "with three horns", which describes the shape of the fruit.

 Distribution and habitat

-D. tricorne is native in the United States from Nebraska to the west, Pennsylvania to the east, Alabama and Mississippi to the south, and Minnesota to the north.
-It is found in rich mesic forests, often over calcareous rocks.
+D. tricorne is native to portions of the central and eastern United States from eastern Nebraska to the west, southwestern Pennsylvania to the east, the Carolinas and Georgia to eastern Oklahoma to the south, and Minnesota to the north.
+It is found in rich mesic forests and moist prairies, often over calcareous or mafic rocks, or less commonly over very fertile alluvium deposits.

 Ecology

-The plant is pollinated by bumblebees and hummingbirds, and several other species of bees visit the flowers for nectar and/or pollen.
+The plant is pollinated by bumblebees and hummingbirds, and several other species of bees visit the flowers for nectar and pollen.

 Toxicity

 The diterpenoid alkaloids lycoctonine and tricornine (otherwise known as lycoctonine-18-O-acetate) have been isolated from D. tricorne.
 The toxicology and pharmacology of lycoctonine have been quite well studied, but there is only limited information available concerning the biological properties of tricornine.
 Both alkaloids have neuro-muscular blocking properties, and D. tricorne should be treated as a potentially poisonous plant.
 This species has long been regarded as poisonous to livestock.